 I want to also attend the Training School.
 Is a separate registration required for this and BBM5?

-Yes.
-In order to facilitate effective discussion and Q&A sessions, the number of people who can attend the Training School will be limited.
-It requires a separate application via the above link (“Apply for Training School“).
-You will be notified whether you were selected on the 18th September 2021 (by email).
+Yes, it requires a separate application via the above link (“Apply for Training School“).
 Conversely, if you apply for the training school you are also not automatically registered for the BBM5 meeting (the two should be considered as separate events that just happen to be back-to-back).

 So what is this BioBrillouin thing anyway?